jkp0586/HW1/README.md

 Robinhood Markets, Inc. is a U.S.-based financial services company headquartered in Menlo Park, California.
 The company offers a mobile app and website that offers people the ability to invest in stocks, ETFs, and options through Robinhood Financial and crypto trading through Robinhood Crypto.

-Founded on April 18, 2013 by Vladimir Tenev and Baiju Bhatt.
+Robinhood was founded on April 18, 2013 by Vladimir Tenev and Baiju Bhatt.
 Both had previously built high-frequency trading platforms for large financial institutions in NYC before moving on to create Robinhood.

 The creation of Robinhood was driven by a goal to "provide everyone with access to the financial markets, not just the wealthy."